-In conjunction with the conference, the Scientific Network is offering a pre-conference CME course, "Female Sexual Function After Cancer: Highlighting the Needs of Special Cancer Populations Including High Risk Women and Women Living with Advanced Disease."
-This half-day course aims to help close a significant gap in care for female cancer survivors by providing clinicians with the knowledge, tools and training to address the sexual side effects of cancer treatment.
+In conjunction with the conference, the Scientific Network is offering a pre-conference CME course, "Female Sexual Function After Cancer: Highlighting the Needs of Special Cancer Populations."
+The course aims to help close a significant gap in care for female cancer survivors by providing clinicians with the knowledge, tools, and training to address the sexual side effects of cancer treatment.
 The course will focus on gold-standard practices in sexual health after cancer, delivering targeted intervention for these "special populations" of female patients and survivors, and how to develop and disseminate appropriate resources for these patients.
-The pre-conference CME Course, held in the afternoon of November 13, is geared towards physicians, physician assistants, nurse practitioners, nurses, psychiatrists, psychologists, social workers, and physical therapists who care for women with a history of cancer.
+The pre-conference CME Course, held on November 13, is geared towards physicians, physician assistants, nurse practitioners, nurses, psychiatrists, psychologists, social workers, and physical therapists who care for women with a history of cancer.
 However, anyone with an interest in improving the sexual health care of women with cancer is encouraged to attend.

 We look forward to welcoming you to Columbus and to the Network!